leeandersonaz09/juazeirolivre-app/README.md

   Like `yarn start`, but also attempts to open your app on a connected Android device or emulator.
 Requires an installation of Android build tools (see [React Native docs](https://facebook.github.io/react-native/docs/getting-started.html) for detailed setup).

-If you're interested about DescontoFacilApp be sure to visit [DescontoFacilApp](https://msfcampos05.wixsite.com/guiadecomprasapp)!
+If you're interested about JuazeirolivreApp be sure to visit [Juazeiro Livre](https://www.juazeirolivre.com)!

 # DescontoFacilApp